RMV Safety

 Skip chart

-Massachusetts began offering a REAL ID compliant credential in March 2018 to meet, at the time, the established federal compliance deadline in 2020.
+Massachusetts began offering a REAL ID compliant credential in March 2018 to meet the established federal compliance deadline at the time of 2020.
 When being issued or renewing a driver’s license, customers can choose a standard Massachusetts license or identification card or REAL ID compliant license or identification card.
-There continues to be three types of licenses in circulation in Massachusetts.
-In addition to the Standard card or REAL ID, customers with credentials not up for renewal may still be in possession of a legacy MA credential issued prior to March of 2018.

 Federal regulations due to the REAL ID law impact the options customers have when renewing their license or ID.
 If a customer chooses a REAL ID credential, they must complete their initial REAL ID transaction in-person at a Service Center or AAA location to meet federal documentation and image capture requirements.

-At the end of FY22, 43 percent of customers held a REAL ID.
-There has been a steady adoption of REAL IDs, and the FY22 performance exceeded the target of 40 percent.
+At the end of FY23, held a REAL ID.
+There has been a steady adoption of REAL IDs, and the FY23 adoption has already exceeded the FY24 target (45%).

 Out of State Mail Processing